 ESSURE REVERSAL PROCEDURE

 The Essure Reversal procedure is performed under general anesthesia through a two to four inch abdominal incision.
 Using the principles of microsurgery, the fallopian tube is incised about a half inch from its insertion into the uterus.
-Meticulous care is utilized to remove the Essure Device making sure that all three components of the device have been removed in their entirety.
+Meticulous care is utilized to remove the Essure Device making sure that all three components of the device have been removed.
 Following this, the interstitial portion of the fallopian tube is dilated with lacrimal (tear duct) probes to ensure that this portion of the fallopian tube remains open.
 Then, continuing with microsurgery, the isthmic portion of the fallopian tube is reattached to the uterus.
 This procedure is then repeated on the other fallopian tube.

 Following the completion of the contralateral fallopian tube, the small incision is closed and injected with a long lasting anesthetic agent.
 After observation in the recovery room, the patient is discharged home.
 Recovery is typically five to seven days.